cosmos/cosmos/PLAN.md

 Crowdfunding campaign will go to Cosmos Inc to develop the Essential Cosmos Software and Services.

-* On Genesis, the distribution of atoms will be split between:
+* There will be 20,000,000 atoms on Genesis day.
+On Genesis day, the distribution of atoms will be split between:
   * Pre-funders (5%)
   * Cosmos Inc (20%)
   * Crowdfund Funders (75%)